Jaeun-Park/detect-llm-generated-text/README.md

 This project builds on and extends experiments from:

-Park, J., & Choi, Y. (2024).
-Detecting AI-Generated Text with Human-Like Linguistic Features. arXiv:2410.16107
+Reinhart, A., Brown, D. W., Markey, B., Laudenbach, M., Pantusen, K., Yurko, R., & Weinberg, G. (2024).
+Do LLMs Write Like Humans?
+Variation in Grammatical and Rhetorical Styles. arXiv:2410.16107.

-The original work proposed that features such as clause complexity, syntactic density, and function word ratios could effectively differentiate AI- from human-generated text.
+The original paper examined variation in grammatical and rhetorical features between LLM- and human-written texts using linguistic analysis.

-This project:
+This project replicates that framework using open-access data and contributes additional insights by:
-- Reproduces the core findings using open-access data
+- Validates the framework using open-access data
-- Validates across multiple LLM families (GPT, LLaMA, Mistral)
+- Tests multiple LLM families (GPT, LLaMA, Mistral)
-- Tests new classifiers (XGBoost, MLP)
+- Evaluates new classifiers (XGBoost, MLP)
-- Explores genre generalization
+- Assesses generalization across text genres
-- Visualizes boundaries via PCA and t-SNE
+- Visualizes feature boundaries via PCA and t-SNE

 These results support the robustness of feature-based detection and demonstrate how interpretable models can serve as architecture-agnostic tools for identifying LLM-generated content.